nsp-team/reflection-tool/README.md

 A PHP reflection library to directly access protected/private properties and call protected/private methods.

-This library works with major versions of PHP from 5.3 to 7.4.
+This library works with major versions of PHP  7.3.

 # Installation